As Gonzaga stars in hoops-crazed Spokane, Baylor finds a way to thrive in football-mad Waco

 Fifteen hundred and some miles northwest, the wonderfully wee Gonzaga campus had a hushed, pretty Tuesday last week, all through the statues of historic point guards of Catholicism such as Pierre-Jean De Smet and Saint Ignatius of Loyola, a long graffiti on a short wall of “Black Lives Matter,” the sculpture of Spokane native Bing Crosby, the bulldog — sorry, Bulldog — by sculptor Vincent De Felice, menacing from outside the 6,000-seat McCarthey Athletic Center, home of the famed Kennel in good earthly times.

 Those who frequent that building or yearn to do the same have followed quite some path from darlings to darling mastodons.
 Under Dan Monson for one year and Mark Few for 22, Gonzaga has reached one national final, three Elite Eights, six Sweet 16s, eight rounds of 32 and three rounds of 64, with seedings of 10, 10, 12, 6, 9, 2, 3, 3, 10, 7, 4, 8, 11, 7, 1, 8, 2, 11, 1, 4, 1 and now 1 again.
-Dan Dickau, the ESPN analyst, former Zag and seven-team NBA player whose name adorns some Spokane barbershops he owns, remembers ESPN’s first visit in 2002 being a great big whoop, where nowadays, “ESPN is a regular.”
+Dan Dickau, the ESPN analyst, former Bulldog and seven-team NBA player whose name adorns some Spokane barbershops he owns, remembers ESPN’s first visit in 2002 being a great big whoop, whereas nowadays, “ESPN is a regular.”

 It all brings some of those trappings seen in many a win-drunk college town, such as a game ticket as a status symbol or the nouveau sight of some fans leaving routs early.
-In two of those bars that lend a town authenticity against the tide of chains, on the night of March 9, while Gonzaga ran into trouble in Las Vegas against BYU in the WCC championship game, the fans did look seasoned.
+In two of those bars that lend a town authenticity against the tide of chains, on Tuesday night, while Gonzaga ran into trouble in Las Vegas against BYU in the West Coast Conference championship game, the fans did look seasoned.
 As fractional crowds familiar in a pandemic sat neatly at tables in Jack and Dan’s, a shout from campus, and the storied Park Inn in the south part of town, it was tough to gauge any worry, which eroded anyway as the stunning Gonzaga offense swamped the 12-point halftime deficit.
-Zag fans know what to expect even if they haven’t gotten plump with the huffiness of other kingdoms, a factor Santangelo attributes to an intimacy.
+Bulldogs fans know what to expect even if they haven’t gotten plump with the huffiness of other kingdoms, a factor Santangelo attributes to an intimacy.

 “They know [the players’] mom and dad,” he said of the fans.
 “They know their siblings.
 There’s just a really, personal, intimate connection with the athletes that come through GU.”

-Yet Gonzagatown isn’t all Gonzaga’s town, for back in the wilds of 1990, Hoopfest hatched, toward its current 6,000 teams, 3,000 volunteers, 225,000 fans, 425 courts, 45 city blocks.
+Yet Gonzagatown isn’t all Gonzaga’s town.
+Back in the wilds of 1990, Hoopfest hatched, toward its current 6,000 teams, 3,000 volunteers, 225,000 fans, 425 courts, 45 city blocks.
 “I was blown away,” Dickau said of September 2002 and his first sight of Hoopfest.
 “I had never seen anything like it.
 Downtown Spokane is taken over by Hoopfest.
 There are 65- and 70-year-old guys playing, and then you turn the corner, you’ve got first- and second-grade girls playing.”

 “We’re a four-season community,” Santangelo said.
 “We get snow.
 It’s dark.
 We’re gray.
-We’re not like Utah, that has snow on the ground but blue skies.
+We’re not like Utah that has snow on the ground but blue skies.
 We spend a lot of time in slush.”
 Basketball shepherds them through, with football croaked since 1942, even as it once did field one Hust Stockton, eventual grandfather of John Stockton, eventual Gonzaga and Utah Jazz institution.

-Football has not croaked at Baylor even though sometimes it has felt like it should.
+Football has not croaked at Baylor even though sometimes it has felt as if it should.
 Seeing a crowd storm the field for a Big 12 title in 2014 in the deliciously smallish stadium of 45,140 could raise a goose bump or several.
 For Waco, the mid-2010s sexual-assault scandal that shooed the hierarchy joined the psyche with other traumas.
 A century back lies one of the country’s vilest examples of lynching, and more recent history included an annihilating tornado (1953), the Branch Davidian tragedy (1993), the Baylor men’s basketball horror involving an intra-team murder and a scheming head coach (2003) and a very deadly shootout among biker gangs (2015).

 “So often the human experience and the experience of so many cities across our country is that you have these moments of greatness and then moments of real failure that you must mourn, and you must pick yourself up and dust yourself off,” Meek said.
 “There’s a story here around redemption and renewal, [around] moving forward, owning our past, repenting what we need to repent and pursuing excellence in the days ahead.”